Zylann/godot_voxel/doc/source/module_development.md

 !!! note
     These builds are experimental and will be reworked when Godot 4.6 is released with better Tracy support.

-As an experiment, builds of Godot with the module and Tracy integrated are available for Windows, on [Github Actions](https://github.com/Zylann/godot_voxel/actions/workflows/windows.yml).
+Builds of Godot with the module and Tracy integrated are available for Windows, on [Github Actions](https://github.com/Zylann/godot_voxel/actions/workflows/windows.yml).
 The file to download will have `tracy` in the name.
 Note, you will need a Github account to download it.

-These builds not only include a lot of instrumentation for the voxel module, but also include extra instrumentation in various Godot internals.
-These instrumentations are injected [using a script](https://github.com/Zylann/godot_voxel/blob/master/misc/instrument.py) prior to compilation.

 !!! warning
     These builds start recording data immediately on startup. *That includes the project manager and the editor*.
 It can use a lot of memory (2 Gb just starting the editor).
 If you only want to profile the game, [use the command line](https://docs.godotengine.org/en/stable/tutorials/editor/command_line_tutorial.html#command-line-tutorial) to directly launch that build of Godot with your game, or just drop the executable at the root of your project and launch it.